 MOVING HISTORY FORWARD…To Our New Home

 Currently, The Museum of North Idaho occupies a 4,371 square foot building that is scheduled for demolition.
-After 40 years in the same facility, The Museum collection of artifacts has grown and the space is too small to house exhibits, artifacts, photographs and archives, and staff and programs.
+After 40 years in the same facility, The Museum collection has grown and the space is too small to house exhibits, artifacts, photographs, archives, and staff.

 Wonderful artifacts and artwork, which should be on exhibit, are locked away in an off-site storage building due to lack of space.
 Since our current building has insufficient space to fit our growing needs, our long-term ability to disseminate historic knowledge through educational programming and outreach hinges upon having a new facility.

 The current Museum does not have heat, forcing us to close to the public during the cold winter months (November-March) in Northern Idaho.

 The Museum of North Idaho is planning to construct a new expanded 11,500 sq. ft. facility to house exhibits, art, and educational resources.

 The new, expanded facility will include climate-controlled spaces that conform with modern museum standards for artifact preservation.

 A new building allows us the opportunity to bring together stakeholders to participate in creating exhibits that identify and represent the culture and history of our three-county region (the Coeur d'Alene Region) to the residents, both new and old, as well as tourists who make up about 40% of our visitors.

 The Museum of North Idaho collects, displays and interprets the material culture of our community.
 From this project future programming will help newcomers and long-time residents gain an understanding of our history and how knowing this history can help shape a brighter future.